-Discover how quick and easy it is to sprout chickpeas at home in 5 easy steps.
+Discover how to sprout chickpeas the easy way, at home in 4 easy steps.
 Sprinkle them in salads, wraps, curries or make your own sprouted hummus.

 I was a little apprehensive before I tried sprouting chickpeas.
 Now, I happily sprout every week.
 So, if you're feeling curious, let me share with you the easiest way I know to do it.